 Emil Poulsen, MSc Director, Drug Substance Development, CMC

-Corrina Roman-Kreuze, BSc Director of Quality
+Corrina Roman-Kreuze, BSc Director, Quality

 Anja R. H. Skands, MSc Vice President, Drug Product and Device Development